swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 To support a broad range of iterator types, the `Span` returned from an iterator's `nextSpan(...)` method has an exclusive access dependency on the iterator (i.e. `@_lifetime(&self)`).
 This means that the elements accessed via that span also have an exclusive access dependency, with lifetimes ending on the next call to `nextSpan()` or another mutating call to the iterator.

-For `Iterable` types with `~Copyable` or `~Escapable` element types, this means that some operations that are common in sequence iteration are not possible to implement:
+For `Iterable` types with `~Copyable` element types, this means that some operations that are common in sequence iteration are not possible to implement:

 - *Returning an element:* In the most general case, a method like `first(where:)` cannot be implemented in an extension on `Iterable`, because the selected element's lifetime is tied to the iterator created within the method.
 - *Escaping an element from a loop:* For the same reason, the functionality of `first(where:)` could not be coded in-place using a `for`-`in` loop to find an element and assign it to a variable outside the loop's scope.
 - *Comparing elements across `Span` accesses:* A method like `allEqual()`, that checks whether every element in a sequence is equal to every other element, cannot be implemented in the most general case for `Iterable`.
 Because full iteration of an `Iterable` type requires calling `nextSpan()` an unknown number of times, the implementation would require preserving an element across those calls, violating exclusive access.

-*None* of these restrictions apply when an `Iterable` type's element is `Copyable & Escapable`, so these are not new restrictions compared to what `Sequence` provides.
-Only operations written to explicitly generalize one or more of those implicit constraints would be bound by the lifetimes.
+*None* of these restrictions apply when an `Iterable` type's element is `Copyable`, so these are not new restrictions compared to what `Sequence` provides.
+Only operations written to explicitly generalize the implicit `Copyable` constraint would be bound by the lifetimes.

 ### Span size